jasonmacduffie/isles-of-maga/story.md

 Restrictions: Vespertines may become any single class.
 They are required to have a minimum Charisma of 9, and a maximum Strength of 17 due to their small stature.
 Vespertines never roll larger than a d6 for hit points, regardless of class.
 Vespertines may not use Large weapons, and must hold Medium weapons with both hands.

 Special Abilities: Vespertines have Darkvision with a 60' range.
+Also, Vespertines have the ability to create a shrill noise in a line for a 100' range, dealing 1d4 points of damage to any creatures on that line.

+Saving Throws: Vespertines save at +1 against Death Ray or Poison, Magic Wands, Paralysis or Petrify and Spells.